Federal designation is near the finish line!

 The 9/11 National Memorial Trail legislation, currently in Washington D.C., is ready to be signed by President Biden.

 Introduced by U.S. Representatives Gerald E. Connolly (D-VA), Brian Fitzpatrick (R-PA), and Don Beyer (D-VA), the bill now heads to the President’s desk to be signed into law.
 In July, the bill passed 423-0 in the House of Representatives, and unanimously in the Senate on

 October 1.
 The passing of Legislation H.R.
 2278 by both the House of Representatives and the Senate is a monumental step toward our ultimate goal of the bill being signed into law by President Biden in commemoration of that fateful day 20 years ago.

-“We’re very grateful for the immense support and bipartisan leadership from Congressmen Connolly, Fitzpatrick and Beyer,” said David G. Brickley, founder of the September 11th National Memorial Trail Alliance.
-“20 years ago, I had envisioned a federally designated 9/11 Trail that would commemorate that tragic day for future generations; now that opportunity is here and we are truly appreciative and excited to see this legislative process unfold within the 20th anniversary of 9/11 in hopes for President Biden to have it signed into law by Sept.
-11, 2021. ”
+“We’re very grateful for the immense support and bipartisan leadership from Congressmen Connolly, Fitzpatrick, and Beyer,” said David G. Brickley, founder of the September 11th National Memorial Trail Alliance.
+“20 years ago, I envisioned a federally designated 9/11 Trail that would commemorate that tragic day for future generations.
+Now that opportunity is here and we are truly appreciative and excited to see this legislative process unfold within the 20-year anniversary of 9/11. ”